Some nouns express an activity when uncountable and a particular location of that activity when countable.

 EXERCISE: Match each countable noun in the following list with the right definition below.
 Then identify the verb in the definition that corresponds to the uncountable use of the noun in question.
 The first one has been done as an example.

-a competition; a television; a sale; an industry; a carriage; a treatment; an examination; an election; instructions; a charity; an education; an equation; a pursuit; an exhibition; a life; a departure.
+a competition; a television; a sale; an industry; a carriage; a treatment; an activity; an examination; an election; instructions; a charity; an education; an equation; a pursuit; an exhibition; a life; a departure.

 1. An event where each participant is struggling against the others. (= a competition; struggling = competition).